Alan4247748/friendly-potato/docs/Tech Writing/Buffers.md

 sidebar_position: 9
 ---

-Are contiguous blocks of memory reserved for storing data.
-In programming, arrays and strings are commonly backed by buffers.
-The easiest way to think about it is tabs in your web browser.
-These are managed through various data structures, commonally referred to as buffers.
+Buffers are contiguous blocks of memory reserved for storing data, in programming, arrays and strings are commonly backed by buffers.
+It might help to think abou tabs in your web browser.
+These are managed through various data structures, commonly referred to as buffers.

 ![Nothing is safe](/img/buffer.png)